Understanding the Freeze-Drying Process.

 • Extends shelf life without preservatives

-• Maintains nutritional value and flavor
+• Maintains nutrition, flavor, and appearance

 • Creates lightweight, portable products

-• Reduces shipping and storage costs
+• Reduces storage and shipping costs

 • Minimizes food waste